HL7/US-Core/source/pages/future-of-us-core.md

   Common practice is to preserve the source data time offsets either as the original offset or converted to Coordinated Universal Time (UTC) time.
 Making this a requirement is one consideration.
 Another consideration is the addition of server best practices for preserving source timezones using the FHIR standard [timezone extension].
 A third consideration is providing a client algorithm for resolving time offsets and timezones.

+* At the time of publication this guide provides very little guidance on writing and updating data in context of US Core profiles.
+There are multiple issues that will need to be considered when defining expected behavior by the various actors to support updates and writes to the data including:

+  - Defining the overall approach
+    -  direct updates to a particular resource via FHIR RESTful transactions
+    - new Profiles to represent the context and issue and request
+  - Write failure scenarios (e.g., insufficient data to create)
+  - Writing and updating data in the context of the Must Support fields
+  - Indicating the source of update

 ------------------------------------------------------------------------
 [^1]: https://en.wikipedia.org/w/index.php?title=UTC_offset#Time_zones_and_time_offsets